Skip to content

 If previous methods fail, resetting your PC can resolve persistent boot issues while keeping your files.

-We tested the “Keep my files” option on a Windows 10 PC.
-The reset preserved all personal files, though installed apps were removed.
+The “Keep my files” option preserves personal files during a reset, though installed apps are removed.
 If you can’t access your PC due to a forgotten password, see our guide on how to unlock a computer without a password.

 #Method 7: Perform a Clean Windows Installation